-- neuropathies such as Charcot-Marie-Tooth disease or motor neuron disease
+- neuropathies (problems with the nerves), such as Charcot-Marie-Tooth disease or motor neuron disease

 In some neuromuscular diseases, the nerves are damaged, and don’t carry messages from the brain as they should.
 In others, the muscles are damaged, and they either can’t receive messages from motor neurons, or they can’t respond as they should.